factcast/factcast/factcast-site/documentation/content/factus/snapshotting.md

 The SnapshotCache by default only keeps the last version of a particular snapshot, and deletes it after 90 days of being unused.
 See [Properties](/setup/properties)

+### Serials

+When a projection class is changed (e.g. a field is renamed or its type is changed), depending on the Serializer, there will be a problem with deserialization.
+In order to rebuild a snapshot in this case a "serial" is to be provided for the Projection.
+Only snapshots that have the same "serial" than the class in its current state will be used.

+There are 3 ways to provide a serial:

+1. adding `@ProjectionMetaData(hash = 1L)` to the projection class will set the serial to 1
+2. adding `private static final serialVersionUID = 1L` to the projection class will set the serial to 1
+3. let the serial be calculated by the SnapshotSerializer.

+If no serial is provided through any means, you will get a warning and snapshots will not be used beyond the lifecycle of the JVM.
+(Which will make your old snapshots pile up in the cache, so please don't rely on this)